 Should my child use a specific type of brush?

 It is important that a child-friendly, small-headed brush is used, with soft round ended filaments.
 These filaments should be both long and short, in a compact, angled arrangement, while a comfortable handle is also advisable.
 Children’s brushes, in particular, come in a huge variety of colours and styles, aimed at encouraging them to brush their teeth, but these differences are purely aesthetic.
+Electric brushes are fine too, but make sure it is for their age group

 Should my child use a fluoride toothpaste?